-Like all pensions, your Nest pension pot is invested in financial markets like stocks, shares and property.
-This helps us grow your money over the years, if not decades that you’re saving with us.
+Like all pensions, your Nest pension pot is invested in lots of financial markets like stocks, shares, property and much more.
+We pick markets that generally rise in price over the years, choosing the ones we think will make money for you over the years, if not decades that you’re saving with us.

-We pick markets that generally rise in price over the years, choosing the ones we think will make money for you.
-However, their long-term rise can occasionally be interrupted by events like the Covid-19 pandemic, rises in national interest rates, energy shortages, global conflict and political crises.
-These kinds of events create uncertainty.
-In turn, this uncertainty causes the price of financial markets to rise and fall unexpectedly, which could affect how much you have in your pension pot.
+These long-term rises in price are occasionally interrupted by events that create uncertainty – like rises in national interest rates, energy shortages, global conflict, pandemics and political crises.
+This uncertainty can sometimes cause the price of some financial markets to rise and fall unexpectedly, which could affect how much you have in your pension pot.

-It’s worth remembering that prices don’t tend to keep falling.
 Once the short-term uncertainty is over, markets tend to begin rising again.
 These short-term falls are a natural part of investing and are built into our strategy.
-Our goal is to make sure that your pot grows enough to match or beat the rising cost of living, even after accounting for our charges.

 To find out which investment markets your fund invests in, check out our quarterly investment reports.
 They’ll give you a regular breakdown into where your money is invested and how your fund is performing.